+'''

-%wheel ALL=(ALL
+%wheel ALL=(ALL) NOPASSWD: ALL

+'''

 It is just mentioned here which file to modify in case you need to change it or if you want to allow specific users to execute some particular commands only.
-This file can also be copied to other hosts requiring the same permissions, which is discussed later in this document.
+This file can also be copied to other hosts requiring the same permissions, discussed later in Section 14.